 Plans to Monetize Battle.net 2.0

-During Blizzcon 2008's Diablo III gameplay panel, Jay Wilson was asked the question of whether or not Battle.net 2.0 would stay free like its predecessor, his response was "We are looking to monetize Battle.Net so that we get to keep making these games and updating features, we kind of have to" as reported by Joystiq.
+During Blizzcon 2008's Diablo III gameplay panel, Jay Wilson was asked the question of whether or not Battle.net 2.0 would stay free, like its predecessor.
+His response was: "We are looking to monetize Battle.Net so that we get to keep making these games and updating features, we kind of have to," as reported by Joystiq.

-"Battle.net's Real ID system is a new, optional layer of identity beyond the standard in-game character level of identity that keeps players connected to each other across multiple Blizzard Entertainment games.
+From a Blizzard press release: "Battle.net's Real ID system is a new, optional layer of identity beyond the standard in-game character level of identity that keeps players connected to each other across multiple Blizzard Entertainment games.
 When players mutually agree to become Real ID friends, they'll have access to a wealth of additional features designed to enhance their social gaming experience."

 Real ID's use on Blizzard's forums controversy

 There was no voice chat in the original Battle.net service.
+Battle.net 2.0 added this feature to certain games.

 In 1998, Starcraft was released and used the Battle.net service.
 To prevent the servers turning into the disaster that was Diablo, Blizzard added a CD key check, which has been required for all Blizzard PC games since.
-Now only people who had used their unique 13-digit CD Key were allowed to play on Battle.net.
+Now only people who had entered their unique 13-digit CD Key were allowed to play on Battle.net.

 A remake of Warcraft II: Tides of Darkness (originally released in 1995), dubbed the ' Battle.net Edition' was released in 1999 with Battle.net support.